Wolfram & Mathematica

 sh_Wolfram_3.gif

-sh_Wolfram_4.gif sh_Wolfram_5.gif
+sh_Wolfram_4.gif

 For lower versions, see Installing Mathematica tutorial for details.

 Once the installation of your Wolfram product (such as Mathematica) is complete, upon first launching it you will be presented with the Wolfram Product Activation dialog.
 The Activating Mathematica tutorial shows you how to do this.
+Specifically, you will need the following:

-Upgrade instructions for the Staff license L5040-3869 users (Network Mathematica for Sites)
+… for Staff license L5040-3869 users (Mathematica Network)

-Upgrade instructions for the Staff license L5040-3869 users (Mathematica Site Home Use)
+… for Staff license L5040-3869 users (Mathematica Off-Network Use)

 Basically, there are two ways to request an upgrade: